Dawes Act: Land loss

 the real aim [of allotment] was to get at the Indian lands and open them up to settlement.
 The provisions for the apparent benefit of the Indians are but the pretext to get at his lands and occupy them. ...
 If this were done in the name of greed, it would be bad enough; but to do it in the name of humanity ... is infinitely worse.

 In 1890, Dawes himself remarked about the incidence of Native Americans losing their land allotments to settlers: "I never knew a White man to get his foot on an Indian's land who ever took it off."
 The amount of land in native hands rapidly depleted from some 150 e6acre to 78 e6acre by 1900.
 The remainder of the land, once allotted to appointed natives, was declared surplus and sold to non-native settlers as well as railroad and other large corporations; other sections were converted into federal parks and military compounds.

 Most allottees given land on the Great Plains were not successful at achieving economic viability via farming.
 Division of land among heirs upon the allottees' deaths quickly led to land fractionalization.
 Most allotment land, which could be sold after a statutory period of 25 years, was eventually sold to non-Native buyers at bargain prices.
 Additionally, land deemed to be surplus beyond what was needed for allotment was opened to White settlers, though the profits from the sales of these lands were often invested in programs meant to aid the Native Americans.
 Over the 47 years of the Act's life, Native Americans lost about 90 e6acre of treaty land, or about two-thirds of the 1887 land base.
-About 90,000 Native Americans were made landless.
+About 90,000 Native Americans, or around two-thirds of their population, were made landless.